EB-1A Denied? Reasons for Rejection, Denial Rate | VisaNation

 EB-1A Background

-We can better understand the reasons for an EB-1A denial by taking a look at what is involved with qualifying for this prestigious immigrant visa and the requirements.
+To understand the reasons for an EB-1A denial, it’s key to understand what is involved with qualifying for this prestigious immigrant visa and the requirements.

 Requirements

-To qualify for an EB-1A green card, you must submit evidence that you have been awarded an internationally-recognized prize such as the Nobel Prize or the Pulitzer Prize.
-If you are unable to present evidence of this, you can alternatively submit evidence that you have:
+To qualify for an EB-1A green card, you must submit evidence that you have been awarded an internationally recognized prize such as the Nobel Prize or the Pulitzer Prize.
+Alternatively, if you are unable to present evidence like this, you can submit evidence that you have:

 • Doesn’t have to carry the same level of recognition and prestige as a Nobel Prize or other significant award.
 Examples of qualifying awards include those from well-known institutions, doctoral dissertations, awards from internationally recognized conferences, etc.